 If you liked The Corridor and The Pain Doc, you are going to love The Labyrinth.

-Orthopedic Surgeon and lifelong resident and student of the Detroit River Region, Wilmont Kreis has authored eight acclaimed historical novels as well two mystery thrillers about healthcare fraud: THE CORRIDOR, set in Detroit's notorious Cass Corridor, and THE PAIN DOC on pain clinics and prescription drug abuse.
+Orthopedic Surgeon and lifelong resident and student of the Detroit River Region, Wilmont Kreis has authored nine acclaimed historical novels as well three mystery thrillers about healthcare fraud: THE CORRIDOR, set in Detroit's notorious Cass Corridor, THE PAIN DOC on pain clinics and prescription drug abuse, and THE LABYRINTH about home healthcare fraud.
 He and his wife Susan, a healthcare attorney, live in Port Huron, Michigan.

 Contact him at www.wilmontkreis.com